nfdi4objects/LIDO2RDF/documentation/guidelines.md

 LIDO-Bemerkungsfeld (objectDescription) with further specification: E22 Human-Made-Object -> P70 is documented in -> E31 Document -> P190 has symbolic content -> E62 String

+Authority files for E39_Actor, E53_Place ec. via  P1_is-identified-by

-Events and activities with E5 / E7 > P2 has type > E55 – embed LIDO terminology here (embed complete URI here: http://terminology.lido-schema.org/lido00007)
+Events and activities with E5 / E7 > P2_has_type > E55 – embed LIDO terminology here (embed complete URI here: http://terminology.lido-schema.org/lido00007)
 If more specific events are available in CRM, use these (E12 Production, E11 Modification), then without E55.
 There are not always event IDs for the respective data records.
 If one is available, use it.
 If none is available, one must be generated, see [https://lido-schema.org/schema/v1.1/lido-v1.1.html#event](https://lido-schema.org/schema/v1.1/lido-v1.1.html#event).